FennMacon/suburban-adventure/README.md

 ## Mobile Controls

-The game automatically detects mobile devices and provides touch controls:
+The game automatically detects mobile devices and provides dual joystick controls:

-- **Virtual Joystick** (bottom left) - Drag to move in any direction
+- **Movement Joystick** (bottom left) - Drag to move in any direction
-- **Touch & Drag** (anywhere else) - Look around and rotate the camera
+- **Look Joystick** (bottom right, blue) - Drag to look around and rotate the camera
-- **Dynamic Action Button** (bottom right) - Changes based on what you're near:
+- **Dynamic Action Button** (top right) - Changes based on what you're near:
   - **TALK** (red) - When near an NPC, press to start a conversation
   - **TRAVEL** (green) - When near the bus stop, press to switch scenes
+  - **CONTINUE** (yellow) - When waiting for unlock confirmation
   - **RUN** (gray) - Default state, hold to sprint

-The mobile controls are designed to be intuitive and responsive, allowing for smooth movement and camera control on touch devices.
+The dual joystick system allows for simultaneous movement and camera control, similar to modern mobile games.
+You can move and look around at the same time for a more immersive experience.

 ## The Massachusetts Experience